Jcary14/Everyday-words-/privacy-policy.md

 Our default practice is to not access your information.
 The only times we’ll ever access or share your info are:

 **To provide products or services you've requested**.
 We do use some third-party services to run our applications and only to the extent necessary process some or all of your personal information via these third parties.
 Having subprocessors means we are using technology to access your data.
-No Mipke LLC human looks at your data for these purposes.
+No Everyday Words LLC human looks at your data for these purposes.
 We also use some other processors for other business functions.

 **To help you troubleshoot or squash a software bug, with your permission.** If at any point we need to access your account to help you with a Support case, we will ask for your consent before proceeding.